Neverness to Everness: April 2026 Tier List – Best Characters

 Advertisement

-Nanally and Chiz are the two names that most consistently show up as elite main-DPS options.
-If your roster lacks a true centerpiece, these are the characters that solve that problem most directly.
-Their biggest advantage is not only damage output, but that they are discussed as reliable leaders in role-based charts as well as flat overall rankings.
-That kind of agreement usually means a unit is strong in real account-building terms, not just in a narrow showcase.
+Nanally and Chiz are the elite main-DPS picks.
+If your roster has no real centerpiece, these two solve that the most directly — they lead role-based charts and flat overall rankings alike, which usually means a unit performs in real account-building terms, not just in a showcase.

-If you only have resources for one premium investment, the safest choices are usually split like this: Sakiri if you want the best account-wide upgrade, Nanally or Chiz if you need a true carry, and Hotori if you are targeting burst performance and endgame timers.
-That is the cleanest way to turn the current meta into an actual pull decision.
+If you have resources for one premium investment: Sakiri for the best account-wide upgrade, Nanally or Chiz if you need a true carry, Lacrimosa for sustained DoT damage, and Hotori when her banner is available and you are targeting endgame timers.

 Advertisement

-The practical rule here is simple: if a mid-tier character already fills a needed role on your account, keep using them until you have a clear upgrade path.
-Do not gut your materials chasing tiny gains when your real problem is missing synergy or missing support.
+Adler is a survival-oriented support whose main draw is shields, with EX-Finisher utility on top.
+He is a stabilizer, not a meta engine — a fine secondary support if you need one, but not the center of a spending plan.
+The rule for any mid-tier unit is the same: if a character already fills a needed role on your account, keep using them until you have a clear upgrade path.
+Do not gut your materials for tiny gains when your real problem is missing synergy or sustain.

 🎮